HSLdevcom/team-infodevops/docs/onboarding.md

 If you have not worked with Finns before, you might wish to read about the [Finnish work culture](./finnish-work-culture.md) first.

+## Public transport domain

+You can learn some basics of the [public transport domain](./public-transport-domain.md) on another page.

 ## First immersion

 While we are working on our onboarding documentation, another team has written some great information on their wiki, for example a glossary of public transport terminology in Finnish and English: <https://github.com/HSLdevcom/jore4/wiki/Glossary>